2ND AMENDMENT EXPLAINED

 • keep and bear to “possess and carry”—missing an idiomatic use of keep, and dismissing that of bear

-• arms to personal weapons—uncritically repeating a fiction
+• arms to personal weapons—uncritically perpetuating a fiction

-• infringed to “abridged”—carelessly transposing terms of art that are not even synonyms
+• infringed to “abridged”—carelessly transposing terms of art, not even synonyms

-Remarkably, scholars, courts, and both sides of the gun debate have long ignored the last clause— “shall not be infringed”—which helps illuminate the Amendment’s meaning.
-Heller twice transposed infringed to abridged, never deciding the actual constitutional text.
+Remarkably, scholars, courts, and both sides of the gun debate ignored the last clause—“shall not be infringed”—on which the amendment rests, that helps illuminate its meaning.
+Heller twice carelessly transposed infringed to abridged, never deciding the actual constitutional text.

 Infringe vs. Abridge